Belleye/openReticApp/memory-bank/progress.md

   - `fetchSchedule` correctly reads from `/getSchedule`, converting UTC times to local and durations from seconds to minutes.
   - `saveFullSchedule` correctly writes the entire `{ schedule, system }` object to `/postSchedule`, converting local times to UTC and durations from minutes to seconds.
   - Add, Modify, and Delete actions in `ScheduleViewer` persist changes via the API using optimistic updates with rollback.
+  - Manual zone start/stop controls in `Dashboard.tsx` now fully integrated with the ESP32 API (`saveFullSchedule`), sending the complete system state.
+  - System snooze set/cancel controls in `Dashboard.tsx` now fully integrated with the ESP32 API (`saveFullSchedule`), sending the complete system state.
   - Fixed duration display in calendar events to consistently show minutes throughout the UI while maintaining seconds in the API.

 ## What's Left / Next Steps
-- Implement Settings page to manage zone colors and other preferences
+- **Implement Settings Page**: Allow customization of zone names/colors and ESP32 endpoint (see `plan_settings_page.md`).
-- Integrate with backend/ESP32 API for real device control (currently demo mode only)
+- ~~Integrate with backend/ESP32 API for real device control (currently demo mode only)~~ (Partially addressed: Dashboard manual controls and snooze are now integrated.
+Schedule execution by ESP32 still pending full validation).
-- Add tests for state logic and UI
+- Add tests for state logic and UI (especially for new Settings page).
-- *Consider replacing inline refresh messages with a toast/notification system*
+- *Consider replacing inline refresh messages with a toast/notification system.*

 ## Learnings
 - Timer-based state management (for snooze and manual runs) is robust and keeps UI in sync.